10am Morning Service: it's hybrid!

 First Sunday of the month:

-Is a bit different from June 22!
-We'll be having a service for all ages in cafe style - sat around tales, with coffee and croissants to enjoy during the morning, and a service with activities to share together across the generations.
+- is service for all ages in cafe style - sat around tales, with coffee and croissants to enjoy during the morning, and a service with activities to share together across the generations.
 Consequently there won't be junior church or coffee after the service - it'll be during it instead!

 8.30am Said Communion